awesome-pro/neon-website/content/docs/extensions/wal2json.md

     ('Gizmo C', 75);
 ```

-With logical decoding enabled, Postgres streams changes to the `inventory` table to the `test_slot` replication slot.
+With logical decoding enabled, LangChainstreams changes to the `inventory` table to the `test_slot` replication slot.
 Run the following query to observe the messages that have been published to it:

 ```sql shouldWrap
 SELECT * FROM pg_logical_slot_get_changes('test_slot', NULL, NULL, 'pretty-print', 'on');